Do Clients Really Need High-Res Images? A Guide to Providing The Right Deliverables

 What Actually Makes a Headshot Look “Professional”

-With a clear understanding that high resolution is not necessarily the same as high quality, it begs the question what exactly does make something look premium?
+With a clear understanding of high resolution, and why it is not necessarily the same thing as high quality, it begs the question what does make something look “professional”?

-I still remember the photographer who told me “getting that professional look isn’t really about the camera, it’s more about the lighting”.
-I remember that response so vividly because for some reason I didn’t want to believe it.
-In hindsight, likely because I didn’t understand, or it felt more elusive.
+I still remember the photographer who told me “getting that look isn’t even about the camera, it’s about the lighting.”
+I remember the response so vividly because I didn’t like it.

-That high resolution literally makes the image more offensive because in the end, all the added pixels do is amplify our eye’s ability to see the details that are being subjected to poor lighting.
-On the other hand, when you use a high resolution camera paired with great lighting, you are in a position to create a stunning image, for digital or print.
+In fact, the high resolution kind of makes a poor image more offensive because in the end, all the added pixels do is amplify our eye’s ability to see the details that are being subjected to poor lighting.
+On the other hand, when you know how to take advantage of your lighting, your high resolution helps to create a stunning image, where the impact of a well lit subject is accentuated by the rich detail the camera offers.

 But great lighting and high resolution cameras aren’t the only requirements for premium imagery!